happ-2h/Sololearn-Code-Coach-Solutions/easy/Isogram_Detector/explanation.md

 ```

 ### Benefits
-- You only need to traverse the word once, at the expense of extra storage
+- You only need to traverse the word once, at the expense of extra storage for the map